-After being diagnosed at age three, Brandon remembers having a fairly manageable life with Type 1 diabetes.
+After being diagnosed at age 3, Brandon remembers having a fairly manageable life with type 1 diabetes.
 That is, until approximately the time he began law school.

 “At first it was just blamed on stress like, ‘Oh, it’s just stress.
 You need to dose less.
 Eat more often,’” Brandon remembers.
 “And then I ended up having some terrible pain in my left side, and I just wrote it off as like, ‘Ah.
 It’s nothing.
 I went on a hike or I bumped into something.’”